mason-bially/ttrpg-xcom/02_aliens.md

 ### Muton

-Mutons have access to super strength and heavy cybernetic armor ability Rank features (starting at 50% and 75% respectively).
+Grants access to the Super-soldier path at 50% and the Exo-soldier path at 75%.

 |Percentage|Example|Attributes|
 |---|---|---|